-Tablo was easy to set up.
+My Network-Connected Tablo was easy to set up.
 I plugged in power, an antenna, and a hard drive and then started the Wi-Fi setup process.
-I used an iPad to connect to the Tablo’s Wi-Fi network, then entered my home Wi-Fi name and password (note I had to use my non-5GHz network).
+I used an iPad to connect to Tablo’s Wi-Fi network, then entered my home Wi-Fi name and password (note I had to use my non-5GHz network).
 I also had to do two firmware updates, but that wasn’t difficult.
 After that, I let the Tablo scan for broadcast TV signals.

 I used a ten-year-old USB hard drive I had lying around, and Tablo worked just fine with it.
 So for me, the hard drive was virtually “free”.
 If you don’t have a spare external USB hard drive though, you’ll have to purchase one, which does add to the overall cost of ownership.

-Tablo did a good job of finding TV signals, finding about the same number of channels as my Sony TV, although it didn’t find as many channels as my more modern Samsung TV.
+Tablo did a pretty good job of finding TV signals, finding about the same number of channels as my Sony TV, although it didn’t find as many channels as my more modern Samsung TV.

 Next, I checked out the Tablo user interface in a browser on my computer.
 From the get-go it was gorgeous, presenting TV shows, movies, and sporting events in a nice Netflix-style grid (if you have a subscription – more later).
 All of the movie and TV show artwork was there.
 I actually felt like I had Netflix at times!

 To watch live TV, select that in the menu and you’ll see a program guide.
-Simple select the channel you want to view.
+Simply select the channel you want to view.

-The video quality was great.
 You can adjust the quality based on your network speed.
 I used the recommended HD 720 5Mbps and I was happy with that.
 You can go up to HD 1080 10Mbps though.
 Picture quality won’t be quite as good as raw broadcast TV, but the difference didn’t bother me.
 Of course, the picture quality is best on a Tablo with HDMI output connected directly to your TV.